Home | Countries | Denmark

 Denmark was the first country to appoint an ambassador for tech diplomacy back in 2017.
 The first tech ambassador set up an office in Silicon Valley in 2017, to be close to the big players in the tech sector, eager to start a more focused and intensive dialogue with companies like Google and Facebook.

 Denmark’s stakeholders are active participants in various internet governance forums and initiatives at the regional and global levels.
-Danish stakeholders also participate in the Dialogue on Internet Governance (EuroDIG) events, which bring together stakeholders from the region to discuss digital policy-related issues and challenges.
+Danish stakeholders also participate in the European Dialogue on Internet Governance (EuroDIG) events, which bring together stakeholders from the region to discuss digital policy-related issues and challenges.
 At the global level, Denmark is a member of the Internet Governance Forum (IGF).

 Denmark also has a national internet governance initiative called Danish IGF, which was established as a bottom-up, multistakeholder platform for discussing internet-related public policy issues within the country.